 - In Sibirien there are 12 PCs dedicated to this lab, one per desk.
 They are preinstalled with the correct environment to run the lab.
-Two PCs share monitor on each desk. - The lab is open for students registered on the course - Computers are FCFS - Create a recovery USB with the ISO image (bootable and partition for saving data as you progress) If computer doesn't work, make clean installation (root access during lab) - Login as: student, password: cloudnetworking (root password also: cloudnetworking)
+Two PCs share monitor on each desk. - The lab is open for students registered on the course - Computers are FCFS - If a computer doesn't work, email tutor with machine name for reinstallation - Login as: student, password: cloudnetworking (root password also: cloudnetworking)